School District Responsibilities

 Students enrolling in high school must complete all the school district's graduation requirements in order to graduate from that district.
 There may be many requirements beyond the requirements for a home education graduation.

 Dual Enrollment for Homeschooled and Privately Tutored Students

-See the Home Education Program section tab in this guide, where dual enrollment of homeschooled students (students participating in curricular subjects at the school) is discussed.
+Home Education Curriculum section in this guide, where dual enrollment of homeschooled students (students participating in curricular subjects at the school) is discussed.

 Students taking a class with the school district by dual enrollment will be assigned a PAsecureID so that they can be counted in the Pennsylvania Information Management System (PIMS).

 A home education student enrolled in a cocurricular or academic course in the student's school district of residence shall be included in the average daily membership of the school district of residence and shall be calculated by counting the time the home education student spends in the public school.
 See 24 P.S. § 13-1327.1; see also

 A home education student enrolled in the CTE program shall be included in the average daily membership of the school district of residence and CTC, if applicable, and shall be calculated by counting the time the home education student spends in the CTE program.
 See 24 P.S. § 13-1327.1; see also

 In grades three, five, and eight, homeschooled students are required to report the result of PDE-approved nationally normed standardized achievement tests in reading/language arts and mathematics or the results of Statewide tests administered in these grade levels.
 The approved alternative tests are listed on the